 Stop the negativity, the excuses, and the incessant focus on your obstacles.
-Chasing your dreams is the only thing you’re supposed to do in life.
+Chasing your dreams is the only thing you’re meant to do in life.

 You may be haunted by visions throughout your waking life.
 These images are constantly in your mind, make little sense and refuse to go away no matter what else may be more important.
 They are visions of a perfect life and an excellent path – most of us call them “dreams”, “fantasies”, or “hopes”.